joepatol/WhereShoppingList/readme.md

 # Disclaimer

-This repo is for me to learn & experiment with new languages & technologies, it is *not* intended for production use.
+This repo is for me to learn & experiment with new languages & technologies, it is *not* intended for any serious scenario.

 # Run the application